qingyanjiu/live-server-nginx-edge/README.md

 *we need to use live server callback api to sychronize live status in database

-*so we added a custom EVN in dockerfile:
+*so we added a custom ENV in dockerfile:

 docker run -d -p 1935:1935 -p 8099:80 -e CALLBACK_URL=http:\/\/localhost:8000 ...